 10. Understand the security requirements of the exit process

 Overall, be aware of the privacy and security policy of the cloud provider you are choosing to work with.
-Clearly define these policies and procedures to ensure that your data is secured to the level required for your company to stay compliant, as well as safe from cyber threats.
+Establish clear policies and procedures to safeguard your data and meet compliance requirements while protecting it from cyber threats.
 Use strong passwords, back up data locally and encrypt your data.
 Even though the cloud is more secure today than ever, these simple steps can go a long way to providing an extra level of protection.